-Student cost-of-attendance budgets are developed each academic year by the Financial Aid Committee for use in the evaluation of financial need.
+Student cost-of-attendance budgets are developed each academic year for use in the evaluation of financial need.
 The student budget has two primary purposes: 1) to give students an estimate of reasonable costs to attend the School; and 2) to establish the federally required uniform cost of attendance standard against which to measure financial need.
 Living expense items in the budget are modest and require the student to carefully plan their expenditures.
-While the published budget offers a suggested breakdown for food, transportation, housing, and personal expenses, students are free to exercise flexibility within these line items to accommodate personal preferences as long as total spending does not exceed the total living expense budget.
+While the published budget offers a suggested breakdown for housing, food, transportation, and personal expenses, students are free to exercise flexibility within these line items to accommodate personal preferences as long as total spending does not exceed the total living expense budget.